 Sharon joined Carter Lemon Camerons in March 2018 as a trainee solicitor, after having gained legal experience paralegalling at a Magic Circle firm.
 She uses the experiences from both her previous and current vocations to analyse problems, find solutions, and help clients manage their affairs.

-She is currently working in the Private Client department.
+She is currently working in the company commercial department.

 Outside of work, Sharon practices Ashtanga yoga, enjoys the theatre, and studies Arabic.

 Stuart Brennan is senior partner and a partner within the Company Commercial team at Carter Lemon Camerons dealing with businesses and other non-litigious work and specialises in commercial property, company commercial and associated employment matters.

 Previously Senior Partner at Metson Cross, Stuart has extensive experience in all aspects of commercial property matters including portfolio sales and purchases, development, security work leases and other landlord and tenant matters.
 Stuart has significant experience in acquisitions and disposals of businesses either by the sale also purchase of shares or assets, including TUPE issues as well as dealing with company, LLP and partnership formations, shareholders agreements and company restructuring including purchasing of own shares and revisions to memorandum and articles of association.

 - Disposal of a 50% stake in a printing company to American investor involving not only the usual sale and purchase agreement but also shareholders agreement/compromise agreements new contracts of employment and property matters.